wazo-platform/wazo-platform.org/content/uc-doc/system/wazo-auth/developer.md

 The token modules contains the business logic of wazo-auth.

 -   Creates and delete tokens
--   Creates ACLs for Wazo
+-   Creates ACL for Wazo
 -   Schedule token expiration

 Plugins {#developing-plugins}